Yanzhou-Jin/AML_Project/Labs/Practical 2.md

 搜索的结果如下表所示: -->
 Meanwhile, the integrity of the model must be taken into account.
 It is necessary to ensure that the number of input parameters of the previous layer and the output parameters of the next layer are the same, otherwise the model cannot run normally.
 The idea is to first create a list, such as `a=[(1,x),(x,y),(y,1)]`, where the input and output parameters of two adjacent layers are defined as identical variables x and y.
 Consequently, when searching, only these parameters need to be modified (in this case, altering the values of x and y), thereby safeguarding the accuracy and functionality of the model.

-The search results are shown in the following table:
+A search similar to Q2 is performed, and the search results are shown in the following table:

 | Search History                     | Recorded Accuracies | Recorded Losses | Recorded Latencies | Recorded Model Sizes | Recorded FLOPS |
 |------------------------------------|---------------------|------------------|---------------------|----------------------|-----------------|